 Until the influx of European and American cooking equipment most all Indian food was prepared over charcoal ovens called Chulas.
 A Chula is a brick cube with a hole in the front to feed the fire and holes on the top to act as burners.
 Chula construction is quite the art form, requiring careful plastering to provide the right draft to give a hot and even source of heat.
 Traditionally the brickwork was done by a manservant or a bricklayer, but the plastering and preparing of the oven were done by women because it was considered an art form requiring great skill.
 A Chula gives the cook the option of using a pan or cooking directly over the flame.
 Because of the round shape of the holes in the top and generally a lack of a cooking grate, kebabs are a particular favorite of Indian cooks.
 All manner of meats and vegetables are prepared in this way.
 But don't be fooled.
 Barbecue is a popular item as well.

 What's a Tandoor

 Typically we think of Barbecue as an American invention.
-The word itself is derived from a Native American word.
-Indian Barbecue is cooked in a Tandoor.
+The word itself is derived from an Indigenous word.
+Barbecue in India is cooked in a Tandoor.
 A Tandoor is a large pot like you would see in some Arabian Nights movie.
 Typically it is buried in the ground up to its neck.
 Hot coals are added to the bottom of the Tandoor.
 Being ceramic the Tandoor holds in the heat and focuses it on the food cooked inside not unlike the popular ceramic cookers that have popped up in recent years.

 Well-Known Tandoori Chicken